What you will make:

 fun activities and information about the origins of the heart shape.

-quick and simple Valentine designs with either 6 or 9 Valentines to a
+quick and easy Valentines with either 6 or 9 Valentines to a

 sheet—perfect for classroom giving!